A decorative web banner with the words "Construction in Orangeville" and an icon of a person with a hard hat on.

 The last remaining stretch of Hansen Boulevard falls within future subdivision lands owned by the developer.

-• The developer has been unable to proceed with building the subdivision, as it requires the sale of homes within the development to begin.
+• The developer was unable to proceed with building the subdivision, as it requires the sale of homes within the development to begin.
 Construction economy and the current challenges in the real estate market have delayed this.
 Similar delays have occurred in other jurisdictions.

 • The Town cannot build the road itself as the lands are owned by the developer, not the Town.